 Stuff Your Dogs Should Wear If…

 I like to put stuff on dogs.
-I try to find real reasons to put stuff on them, but sometimes, I just like to wrap them in a towel and put their paws in my husband’s Doc Martins.
+I try to find real, legit reasons to put stuff on them, but sometimes, I just like to wrap dogs in towels and put their paws in my husband’s Doc Martins.
 So sue me.
-My favorite stuff-on-a-dog site is Gator the Deaf Circus Pittie’s Facebook page.
+One of my favorite stuff-on-a-dog site is Trotterpup.
 Please enjoy it here.

 All silliness aside, there are some really helpful things to put on your dogs.